pmjones/AutoShell/README.md

 );
 ```

-> N.b.: These are used only by the _Console_ itself.
-Your command classes can
+Please note that these callables are used **only by the _Console_ itself.**

-> use any output mechanism you like.
+Your command classes can use any output mechanism you like; they are
+completely under your own control.

 ## How It Works